espressif/esp32-quake/README.md

 ============

 Network play is possible by connecting the RJ-45 Ethernet port of the devkit to a network.
 On startup, the ESP32P4 will request an IP via DHCP.

-Note that because of a bug in the network layer, it's not currently possible to connect to an external server, but Quake on the ESP32-P4 is able to act like a server itself.
+When connecting to a server, you should enter its IP directly in the 'Join game at' field, rather than using 'Search for local games'.
+The latter will find running games, but will fail to actually connect.

+This version of Quake only speaks the original version of the Quake network protocol.
+If you get the error ``Server returned version xxx, not 15`` when trying to connect to a server, try to switch the server back to the old protocol.
+To do that, use the command ``sv_protocol 15`` on the console (``~``-key) on the server before starting a multiplayer game.

+Note that this version of Quake is also capable of acting as a server itself.
+Modern versions of Quake should be able to connect to it.
+Simply select the ``New game`` option under the ``multiplayer`` menu.
+Note that clients also should connect to the game using the ``Join game at`` method.

 Porting
 =======